310mc/https-310mc.github.io-tl/source/_posts/aquarium/friends_together.md

 {% bubble Madara %}
 Hellooo, is this Chiaki-san?

 Yep!
 It's me!
-It's your Mama~♪
+It's your Mamaaa~♪

-Hahaha, if it sounds awkward, then you don't have to force yourself to call me “Mama”… You don't have to be considerate towards people and hide your own true feelings.
+Hahaha, if it feels awkward, then you don't have to force yourself to call me “Mama”… You don't have to be considerate towards people and disguise your true feelings.

-That pure side of you can be tainted easily, so I'm worried for you, Chiaki-san…
+That pure side of you can be tainted sooo easily, so I'm worried for you, Chiaki-san…

 Anyway, sorry, but I'll have to talk quietly.
 If it's hard to pick up what I'm saying, then raise the volume on your side.

-It says on the pamphlet to be respectful while talking on your phone inside the aquarium, so yeah… I might annoy someone if I talk loudly.
+It says on the pamphlet to be respectful while talking on your phone inside the aquarium, sooo yeah…

+I might annoy someone if I talk loudly.

 Alright.
-Good, good… You're an obedient and good kid as always.
+Good, good… You're an obedient and good boy as always.

-As a reward for being well-behaved, I'll clear off a little bit of your stress.
+As a reward for being well-behaved, I'll clear off a liiittle bit of your stress.

 Right now, I'm at the aquarium for various reasons, but…

-Kanata-san can't join in with Ryuseitai's activities because of a problem that happened, and it's causing you trouble, right?
+I'm guessing that since Kanata-san can't join in with Ryuseitai's activities because of a problem that happened, it's causing you trouble, right?

 I see.
-So it's not a trouble, but it is making you worried… Okay, then you should properly say that *that's* how you really feel.
+So it's not a trouble, but it is making you worried… Okay, then you should properly say that *that's* how you actually feel.

 Even if you lie and say otherwise, someday those lies won't hold up anymore.
-Besides, Kanata-san is sensitive… He'll more likely feel lonely if you step away from him out of consideration.
+Besides, Kanata-san is preeetty smart… He'll more likely feel lonely if you step away from him out of consideration.

-Hahaha, so that goes for both of you, huh?
+Hahaha, that goes for both of you, I think.
 It seems like you both find each other so important that you end up holding back from each other…

-But you know, it's fine to fight each other with all you've got every once in a while.
+Buuut y'know, it's fine to fight each other with all you've got every once in a while.

-*“Diamonds only form under extreme pressure.”* Don’t the tokusatsu shows always say that?
+<em>“Diamonds only form under extreme pressure.”</em>[^1] Aren't tokusatsu shows practically built on that concept?

-Well, I plan to try and solve this problem as much as I can this time around.
+Weeell, I plan to try and solve this problem as much as I can.

-After all, I *did* leave literally everything behind to go off on a trip by myself… I need to do something—even if a little bit—for my former home, Ryuseitai.
+After all, I *did* leave literally everything behind to go off on a trip by myself… I need to do something — even if a little bit — for my former home, Ryuseitai.

 Mhm, so you haven't heard much about Kanata-san's circumstances at home.

-Oohh… So he said he’d only join Ryuseitai if you promised not to mention anything about that, I see.
+Ohh… So when he was gonna join Ryuseitai, he asked you to promised not to mention anything about that, I see.

-That's why all you can do is just stand by and watch, huh?
+That's why aaall you can do is just stand by and watch, huh?
 You're loyal to your promises.

-Are you scared that he'd drift away from Ryuseitai if you don’t keep that promise?
+Are you scared that he'd drift away from Ryuseitai if you break that promise?

-He does have incredibly strong potential—not just as part of the Five Eccentrics, or Ryuseitai.
+He's one of the Five Eccentrics — He has incredibly powerful capabilities within the school itself, not just Ryuseitai.

-And not only that, but you're also friends—pretty much just like family now, right?
-So you don't want to seperate from him, I understand.
+Aaand not only that, but you're also friends — pretty much just like family now, right?
+So you don't wanna separate from him, I understand.

 But… His circumstances at home are a deep darkness he's carried since he was born.
-If you're going to keep accompanying him, then someday you won’t be able to avoid it anymore.
+If you're gonna keep accompanying him, then someday you won’t be able to avoid it anymore.

-If he's important to you, then don’t wait for that time to come—I want you to prepare yourself for this and break into it by yourself.
+If he's important to you, then don’t wait for that time to come — I want you to prepare yourself for this and break into it by yourself.

 If you do that, you'll become a great man who can solve everything without harm, Chiaki-san… If anyone can do it, it's *you.*

-Even if I can't—Even if no one else can—*you* will be able to.
+Even if I can't — Even if no one else can — *you* will be able to.

 The only one who could make the cold, dark universe shine bright is the one who shines passionately himself: The sun.